antico94/Portofolio-Shop/MyShop/shop/README.md

 - Glassmorphism UI Theme
 - Searchbar
 - Notifications
-- Profile
+- Profile (Work in progress)
-- Checkout
+- Checkout (Work in progress)
 - Dark and Light mode
-- Responsive
+- Responsive (To some extent)
 - Scalable
+- Many more to come

 ##Preview